Quantum-Accelerators/quacc/docs/dev/contributing.md

 - Only define multi-step workflows if they go beyond simply stitching together existing functions or if they are widely used in other recipes.
 Otherwise, just define the individual functions.

+- Never use `os.chdir` (except for unit tests), as it can cause issues with multi-threading.
+For the same reason, also use absolute paths whenever possible.

+- Where appropriate, you should use the "internal" geometry optimizers for a given code rather than the ASE optimizers.

 - Ensure that the code remains flexible for the user whenever possible.

-- Where appropriate, you should use the "internal" geometry optimizers for a given code rather than the ASE optimizers.
+At the same time, try to be cognizant of how many arguments your functions take.

 - `gzip` large test files to save space.

 - Update the `CHANGELOG.md` file.

-- Try to be cognizant of how many arguments your functions take.

 ## Changelog